arcus-azure/arcus.webapi/docs/preview/features/correlation.md

             // The function that will generate the operation ID header value.
             // (default: new `Guid`).
             options.Operation.GenerateId = () => $"Operation-{Guid.NewGuid()}";

+            // Configuration on operation parent ID request header (`Request-Id`).
+            // ------------------------------------------------------------------

+            // Whether to extract the operation parent ID from the incoming request following W3C Trace-Context standard (default: true).
+            // More information on operation ID and operation parent ID, see [this documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/app/correlation). options.UpstreamService.ExtractFromRequest = false;

+            // The header that will contain the operation parent ID in the HTTP request (default: Request-Id). options.UpstreamService.OperationParentIdHeaderName = "x-request-id";
         });
     }
 }